motion/orbit/notes/next.md

 - manage account pane
   - same sort of deal... + link to slack

+* fix list heights: in orbit app they should be fixed to the parent height not content height
+  - make option: fixToChildren and the default it fixes to parent

 fix tab drag index
 new app pane
 command+enter to pop out app into own window / multi apps